FlorianMoser/bedrock-deployer/README.md

 ## Bedrock DB
 Provides tasks to export the database from the server and import it to your development machine and vice versa.

+There is a recipe for Trellis / Vagrant as well as a recipe for Valet+ environments.

+### Trellis / Vagrant environment

 Requirements:

 - Vagrant **running** on your local machine (or Trellis, of course)